-Hello everyone!
-I hope life is treating you well.
-Today I’m sharing my recent Toastmaster’s speech with you.
-If you’re new here, I joined Toastmasters last summer and have been documenting my progress on my blog.
+Today I’m sharing my 5th Toastmaster’s speech.
+If you’re new here, I joined Toastmasters last year to become a better public speaker.
 My goal is to help you become a better public speaker (and maybe even encourage you to join Toastmasters) by sharing my experience with you.

 Speaker: Scott Mackes

-Here’s some of the feedback I received from my fellow Toastmasters:
+Here’s the feedback I received from my fellow Toastmasters:

 Improvements to make:

 What are your thoughts?
-I’d love your feedback in the comment section below.
+I’d love to hear from you in the comment section below.

 Scott Mackes is a leader, coach, and founder of the blog Margin of Excellence.
 A U.S. Navy veteran and graduate of the United States Naval Academy, Scott’s mission is to help others lead remarkable journeys.
 Connect with Scott on facebook and twitter.